csbg/BioinformaticsPracticals1/python2.md

 ## Control flow

-The Python interpreter executes the statements in a Python script one by one, and after the last statement simply quits.
+The Python interpreter executes the statements in a Python script one by one, and quits after the last statement.

 ```python
 a = 4